okulik/geo-ip-server/README.md

 ### PostgreSQL Deployment

 The PostgreSQL instance, ready to be deployed as a backend for the `geo-ip-server` application can be found in a separate [geo-ip-server-db](https://github.com/okulik/geo-ip-server-db) repository.
-It was forked from fli.io's PostgreSQL template to include support for the IP4R extension.
+It was forked from fli.io's PostgreSQL template to remove unnecessary extensions.
 Check the repository's README.md for further instructions.

 ### Geo IP Server Deployment